VitaliFront/FuncSkutarenko/README.md

 # FuncSkutarenko
-Here is how i learn Fumction from Skutarenko
+Here is how i learn Function from Skutarenko